-- Fanny pack for passport, money, camera (wear daily) - Passport (to be kept with you at all times) - Copy of your Health Insurance Card and passport - Camera with memory card and batteries (there is electricity to charge batteries, but sporadic) - Optional: thin sleeping bag/light blanket, and pillow (a compressible down one is great because the pillows tend to be very thin there) - Towels and wash cloth (your laundry is done for you so you may want 2 of each so you don't go without waiting for yours to return) - Underwear, socks, night wear (it can be cool) - Sneakers, and perhaps hiking boots for home visits, and/or comfortable sandals.
-It can rain so prepare with foot wear appropriate for walking on muddy ground and being wet. - Swimsuit - Ear plugs (roosters and neighbors can be quite loud at night with concrete walls.) - Flashlight and batteries (preferably headlamp)
+- Make sure you pack a \$10 bill - Backpack to take personal items to clinic. - Fanny pack or small bag that can be on your body at all times for passport, money, etc. - Passport (must carry on you at all times in case of emergency evacuation). - Copy of your Health Insurance Card and passport - Camera with memory card and batteries (there is electricity to charge batteries, but sporadic) - Two water bottles - Ziploc bags for personal use - Hand Sanitizer (for your daypack/fanny pack or your room) - Towels and washcloth (your laundry is done for you so you may want 2 of each so you don't go without waiting for yours to return) - Underwear, socks, night wear (it can be cool) - Sneakers, and perhaps hiking boots for home visits, and/or comfortable sandals.
+It can rain so prepare with footwear appropriate for walking on muddy ground and being wet. - Swimsuit (Beach Day attire) - Flip-flops to wear in the shower - 3 scrubs (You are only required to wear a minimum of one scrub article each clinic day, but full scrubs are great too, not to mention very professional)